Fintrust-Wallet/Serverside/readme.md

  - Deposit to a campaign

 Relationships

-A campaign has embedded transactions (Denormalization)✅ A campaign has userId (Normalization)✅
+A campaign has list of transaction Ids(Normalization) A campaign has list of WithdrawRequest Ids(Normalization) A campaign has a conditional list of User Ids (signatories)(Normalization) A campaign has userId (Normalization)✅

-A user has an embedded array of transactions (Denormalization)✅
+A user has an array of transaction Ids (Normalization)✅ A user has an array of Campaign Ids (Normalization)✅

-A transaction will have a hybrid stuff with (campaign id, campaign title, campaign target)✅
+A transaction will have a hybrid stuff with (UserID, campaign id, campaign title, campaign target)✅ A withdrawRequest has userId and CampaignId (Normalization)✅

 Note
+If an entiity cannot exist without another entity, then we can embed it If an entity can exist by itself then we shoudnt embed it i.e we can have situations where we need to query an entity A or get all occurences of an entity A in the DB, then we cannot embed entity A in another entity B.

 If the data is mostly read and does not change quickly, we should probably embed.
 If the data is updated frequently, we should probably reference.
+Sorting an embedded document will take longer and is not efficient

 //To Do